jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 if we seek to interpret it in set theory.)

 Non-$\mathtt{Prop}$ types on the other hands are sets.
-Functions are set-theoretic functions (dependent $\forall$ types are interpreted as fiber bundles).
+Functions are set-theoretic functions (dependent $\forall$ types are interpreted as the set of sections of a fiber bundle).
 Inductive types are translated to inductive definitions of sets and the strict positivity condition assumes that we have a monotone operator over sets that admit a least fix-point.
 The same goes for inductive predicates.